aarjmandir/gamers/README.md

-# React Typescript Axios ReactQuery Zustand Project
+# React Typescript Axios ReactQuery Zustand ChakraUi Project

 Welcome to the React Typescript Axios ReactQuery Project!
 In this project, we have integrated React, Axios, and React Query for seamless API integration and data management.